domesc/domesc.github.io/source/_posts/2017-04-22-laziness-and-streams.md

 {% gist domesc/e8aee98f315d406d5d88114d6b54514b %}

-When we call `callByValue` and `callByName` functions we see two different results in the REPL despite the fact that the body of both does exactly the same thing:
+When we call `callByValue` and `callByName` functions we see two different results in the REPL, despite the fact that the body of both does exactly the same thing:

 {% highlight scala %}